LCPQ/qcmath/README.md

 Note that here, an RHF calculation is done by default.

 ## Neutral excitations

-In qcmath, the methods available for the computation of excitation energies are in the form of a Casida-like equation.[^6] This equation is an eigenvalue equation that is very common in linear response theory.
-It is a central equation in time-dependent density functional theory (TD-DFT), random phase approximation (RPA), and the Bethe-Salpeter equation (BSE).
-In this part we talk first about the RPA method and make the distinction between different flavors of this method, then we discuss the BSE method.
+Within qcmath, the computation of excitation energies utilizes methods formulated as a Casida-like equation.[^6] This equation is an eigenvalue equation that serves as a fundamental component in linear response theory.
+It plays a pivotal role in various approaches, including time-dependent density functional theory (TD-DFT), the random phase approximation (RPA), and the Bethe-Salpeter equation (BSE).
+In this section, we begin by exploring the RPA method and distinguishing between different variations within this framework.
+By examining these different flavors of the RPA method, we gain insights into their unique characteristics and applicability.
+Subsequently, we delve into the discussion of the BSE method.
+This method represents another important approach for computing excitation energies, with its distinct theoretical foundations and computational considerations.
+By exploring the BSE method, users can gain a comprehensive understanding of its principles and its role within qcmath.

 ### Particle-hole random-phase approximation (ph-RPA)